amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 epoch      timestamp cluster       status node.total node.data shards pri relo init unassign pending_tasks max_task_wait_time active_shards_percent
 1661259701 13:01:41  elasticsearch green           3         3    428 214    2    0        0             0                  -                100.0%
 ```

+## Repeat the previous steps for the remaining elasticsearch CDM
+Repeat all the steps from "Remove shards from one elastic CDM pod" to "Re-set cluster routing to all" for all the remaining elasticsearch CDM.